Peter Righton: Child abuse and conviction

 Journalist Nick Davies called Righton "a notorious paedophile who attempted to legitimise his obsession in a series of academic studies."
 Righton was a founding member of the Paedophile Information Exchange (number 51).
 Child protection manager Peter McKelvie helped in the investigation.
-Righton, then living in Evesham, was convicted by a magistrates court in September 1992 of importing child pornography magazines and photographs after Customs and Excise intercepted material being sent to him from the Netherlands that April.
+Righton, then living in Evesham, was convicted by a magistrates court in September 1992 of importing child sexual abuse magazines and photographs after Customs and Excise intercepted material being sent to him from the Netherlands that April.
 A police raid on his home uncovered other paedophile magazines, and letters to and from other paedophiles containing details of abuse.
 He was fined £900 with £75 costs for importing child abuse images, had the magazines destroyed, and was cautioned for an historical assault.
 The BBC's Inside Story documentary reported in 1994 that he was allowed to leave a boarding school under a "gentleman's agreement" after being found to have abused boys.
 He had confessed past abuse to child protection colleagues, but they did not act on this out of loyalty to him.
 A former student of his wrote that his position of power, authority and charisma allowed him and other paedophiles to avoid detection and to lead some to turn a blind eye to suspicions.
 Liz Davies, a reader in child protection at London Metropolitan University who was involved in the investigation into his abuses in Islington, wrote that Righton was allowed to live on the Thornham Magna estate of Lord Henniker in Suffolk, where children from Islington continued to be taken, apparently until his death; Member of Parliament Tom Watson wrote that the Chief Constable of Suffolk warned against Righton being allowed to live on the estate but was ignored.

 In October 2012, Watson claimed that Righton was involved in a paedophile ring with connections to the British Government.
 Former West Mercia police detective Terry Shutt made similar claims in 2014.
 Operation Cayacos, an investigation into historical claims of child abuse being conducted by the Metropolitan Police, began investigating claims of a paedophile network connected to Righton in 2013.
 Operation Cayacos is a spin-off of Operation Fairbank, investigating the Elm Guest House child abuse scandal.